Skip to content

 chmod +x my_script.sh

-• Run the script without calling bash
+• Run your (executable) script directly (i.e. without calling bash)

 Answer